mlcommons/croissant/docs/croissant-spec.md

 ### includes

 A glob pattern over content Urls or filenames that specifies files to include in a `FileSet`.
-If multiple values are provided, then their union is taken.
+If multiple values are provided, then their union is taken, i.e., any file matched by any of the include patterns is included.

 The range of the property is text, assuming a default globbing syntax.
 A more structured type can be introduced if we want to support multiple globbing mechanisms.